MichielAdriaansens/Robo_farm/README.md

 # Robo_farm

-Click link toc check it out! 🤖 https://michieladriaansens.github.io/Robo_farm/
+Click link to check it out! 🤖
+https://michieladriaansens.github.io/Robo_farm/

 An React assignment from ZtM course.
 It was an old assignment, still using classes and constructors to make components.